nsmsn/personal-site-v2/src/about/index.md

 I am a public sector communication designer with over a decade of professional experience.
 I spend most of my day designing, building, and maintaining websites at a large public university.

 I also occasionally contribute my graphic design and web development skills for small projects, independent artists and other worthy causes.
 I’m married to [Eleanor](https://eleanoraldrich.com), who makes paintings.
-We live in Knoxville with our daughter and our dog.
+We live in Knoxville with our daughter and a small [dog](https://dogsof.dev/dogs/zelda/).

 See what I’m up to [now](/now/).

+&nbsp;

 ### Get in touch

 Send me email: [nick@nicksimson.com](mailto:nick@nicksimson.com).

+&nbsp;

 ### Elsewhere